HAITI

 Presentation

-The Partnership with the Biblical Mission comes from a desire of the UEBH to broaden its relations towards Europe: exchanges with the churches, finding human resources with the Biblical Mission and secondly to solve the enormous needs in Haiti (materials …) in addition to what CrossWorld (formerly UFM) brings today through the many missionaries present in Haiti.
+The partnership with Mission Biblique stems from UEBH's desire to expand its relations with Europe: exchanges with churches, finding human resources with Mission Biblique and, secondly, resolving the enormous needs in Haiti (materials, etc.) in addition to what CrossWorld (formerly UFM) currently provides through the many missionaries present in Haiti.

-CrossWorld is in favor of opening up to other partners, it wishes to broaden the collaboration because the departure of its missionaries leaves the UEBH with problems of resources, management, structures...
-Evangelization and edification cannot exist without the development of the 'male.
+CrossWorld is in favor of opening up to other partners, and would like to broaden its collaboration, as the departure of its missionaries leaves the UEBH with problems of resources, management and structures...
+Evangelization and edification cannot exist without human development.

 0